The Maneater: Staff

-Current

-Most staff members of The Maneater — including editors, writers, photographers, designers, multimedia producers and advertising account representatives — are undergraduate students at the University of Missouri, though graduate students are also eligible to work for the student publication.
-Each spring, the staff elects an editor-in-chief and business manager to administer the publication in the coming year.
-Traditionally, the editor-in-chief and managing editor run as a slate.
-The elected slate then opens applications for editorial and business positions.
-The hired editors in turn appoint beat writers and columnists to regularly cover recurring topics.
+Most staff members of The Maneater — including editors, writers, and visual creators — are undergraduate students at the University of Missouri, though graduate students are also eligible to work for the student publication.
+Each spring, the staff elects an editor-in-chief and managing editor to administer the publication in the coming year.
+The editor-in-chief runs with a campaign and opens applications for a managing editor shortly after being elected.
+Once a managing editor is selected, the pair then opens applications for editorial and business positions.
+The hired editors in turn appoint writers and visual creators to regularly cover recurring topics.
 The remainder of the staff varies in size.
-Anyone who has worked in an editorial capacity within the last year is considered part of the active staff.
+Anyone who has created content for the newspaper within the last three months is considered part of the active staff.
 The staff pitches stories to the editors or pick up general assignments as they come up.
-The Maneater has historically identified itself as a "learning paper" and welcomes students from all of the University of Missouri's schools and colleges, with or without prior journalism experience.
+The Maneater welcomes students from all of the University of Missouri's schools and colleges, with or without prior journalism experience.

-Alumni
+Notable alumni

 Maneater alumni have gone on to work in many of the nation's top newsrooms, including The Associated Press, The Los Angeles Times, The New York Times, USA Today and The Washington Post.
-They include veteran broadcaster Betsey Bruce, author and reporter Bryan Burrough, Yahoo Sports columnist Pat Forde, The Riverfront Times founder Ray Hartmann and author and Pulitzer Prize-winner Ron Powers, among others.
 Through donations from its alumni, The Maneater awards an annual merit-based scholarship to a member of its current staff.